listguy/final-ticket-manager/README.md

 ## Introducing: Dark mode<br />

-For those who are binded by light colors, worry no more!<br/>
+For those who are blinded by light colors, worry no more!<br/>
 Click the sun logo in the top left corner of the site and welcome yourself to the dark side.<br/><br/>
 ![Dark mode preview](./readme-files/dark-mode-prev.png)<br/><br/>
 Wanna go back?
 Click the moon<br/><br/>